ajbeattie/octobud/docs/features/views-and-rules.md

 ## Views

 Views are saved queries that create filtered lists of notifications.
+They appear in your sidebar for quick access.

 ### Built-in Views